panosoft/slate-common/readme.md

 A `Property` of an `Entity` has its own `Schema`.
 A `Property` can be a primitive value, a `Value Object` or a list of either.
 It can also be another `Entity` to represent relationships.

+It contains information about the `Events` that affect the life-cycle of the `Property`.

 There are 2 types of relationships, `Ownership` and `Non-ownership`.

 ```elm